MattKobayashi/containers/avahi/README.md

 # Avahi Docker Image

 Docker image for the Avahi mDNS/DNS-SD daemon.
 Built on Alpine Linux to make the image as small as possible.
-Highly configurable through environment variables to support most usecases which need an Avahi Daemon.
+Highly configurable through environment variables to support most use cases which need an Avahi Daemon.

 ## Usage